Is Washington saving the climate or taking your lunch money? A look at Initiative 2117

 Gas prices are more complicated.

 Let’s Go Washington, a political action committee that formed to champion several initiatives aimed mostly at repealing progressive policies adapted by the Legislature, and other opponents of the cap-and-trade system argue gas costs as much as 50 cents more per gallon, if not more.
-In events at gas stations across the state, Let’s Go Washington has held events lowering the price of gas to the national average, implying those could be the prices Washingtonians would pay if I-2117 is successful.
+At gas stations across the state, Let’s Go Washington has held events lowering the price of gas to the national average, implying those could be the prices Washingtonians would pay if I-2117 is successful.

 “We’re showing you what you would be paying if you were in a free state, versus this one,” Brian Heywood, the leader of Let’s Go Washington, said during an August event in Spokane.